brianjbayer/mac-docker-plexserver/README.md

   1. Start Docker and wait until it is fully up and running
   2. You will need a browser to get the Claim token for your Plex Server run and to manage your Plex Media Server
+  3. Run the `./run-plex` script and follow the prompts to run the Plex Media Server using your `.env` file
-  3. Browse to https://www.plex.tv/claim/ (and login) to get the Claim token
+  4. When promted browse to https://www.plex.tv/claim/ (and login) to get the Claim token
-  4. Run `PLEX_CLAIM=<your-claim-token-here> docker-compose up -d` to start the Plex Media Server
+  5. Enter the Claim token when prompted by the script
-  5. Browse to http://app.plex.tv/ to finish startup and manage your Plex Media Server
+  6. When the script completes, browse to http://app.plex.tv/ to finish startup and manage your Plex Media Server

 #### Stop
 To stop your plex Media Server...
   1. Run `PLEX_CLAIM=<your-claim-token-here> docker-compose down`
      to stop your Plex Media Server